What is a sole trader?

 - is responsible personally for any debts of the business

-- is liable to income tax on profits
+- is liable to pay income tax on profits

-- will have to pay Class 4 contributions if their profits are more than £12,570 a year
+- may have to pay Class 4 National Insurance contributions if profits exceed HMRC’s Lower Profits Limit

 - is required to file a self-assessment return